rra/rra-c-util/README.md

 Everything requires a C compiler to build and expects an ISO C89 or later C compiler and libraries.
 Presence of strdup is also assumed, which is guaranteed by POSIX 2008 but common in many earlier C libraries as well.
+Otherwise, the files are meant to be copied into packages and the requirements depend on which files one copies.

 A Kerberos library, either MIT Kerberos or Heimdal, is required to build this package as-is, since the Kerberos portability layer is built and